 How deep is Qin Shi Huang's tomb?

-Archaeological survey data show that the actual length of the underground palace of the Qin Mausoleum is 260m from east to west and 160m from north to south, with a total area of 41,600m2.
+Archaeological exploration data show that the actual length of the underground palace of the Qin Mausoleum is 260m from east to west and 160m from north to south, with a total area of 41,600m2.
 The underground palace of Qin Shi Huang is the largest underground palace in the Qin and Han dynasties, its scale is equivalent to five international football fields.

 According to the latest data, this underground palace is not as deep as people imagine.
 The actual depth is close to the depth of the tomb in Qin Gong Tomb No. 1, Zhiyang.
 Calculated in this way, the actual depth from the mouth of the underground palace to the bottom is about 26 meters, and the deepest point on the surface during the Qin Dynasty was about 37 meters.